ufukozdogan/api-report-reader/README.md

 # API Report Reader Spring Boot Web Application

+# Edit: This project is abondoned and will never be completed.
+Currently it does nothing and it's just a reminder for me about something special.

 ### About Application
 * Main goal of the application is to communicate with an API.
 Sending post requests and receiving response parameters.
 * User logs in to the API system with given credentials and afterwards, has full access to the system.